 Creating a Robust ‘Regulatory Framework’

 Inefficacious, poor-quality, or unsafe medicines and vaccines can exacerbate symptoms, worsen health outcomes, and even cause death.
 They can also contribute to treatment resistance, fuel the spread of communicable diseases, and erode confidence in public health programs.
 Consumers cannot assess the quality of the medicines they receive, and even the safest medicines can be potentially dangerous when used incorrectly.
-For all these reasons, medicines require careful and appropriate regulation.
+For all of these reasons, medicines require careful and appropriate regulation.

 Pharmaceutical legislation in many developing countries may be weak, outdated, or missing important regulatory provisions.
 Without an adequate regulatory framework, medicines that are fake, of poor quality, or reflect a poor benefit/risk balance may enter the market.
-Additionally, manufacturing, distribution, laboratory and dispensing facilities may not meet safety or quality standards, and health care practitioners may lack the necessary competencies to provide effective patient care.
+In addition, manufacturing, distribution, laboratory, and dispensing facilities may not meet safety or quality standards, and health care practitioners may lack the necessary competencies to provide effective patient care.
 Effective legislation, developed in a transparent and participatory manner, not only reinforces principles of good governance but also increases the likelihood that its implementation will be acceptable, feasible, and, above all, enforceable.